thewonlab/H-MAGMA/README.md

 Updated: 09/15/2020

 ## H_MAGMA.sh
-* We updated the code and results using the updated version of MAGMA (MAGMA v.1.08) that better controls for the type I error rate inflation.
+* We updated the code and results using the updated version of MAGMA (MAGMA v.1.08) that better controls for the potential type I error rate inflation.
 Initial results were generated from MAGMA v.1.07b.
 Both versions of MAGMA can be downloaded from: https://ctg.cncr.nl/software/magma.
 * This file is to run Hi-C coupled MAGMA or H-MAGMA to assign non-coding SNPs to cognate genes.
 Follow the detailed script below to run H-MAGMA for fetal brain, adult brain and iPSC derived neurons and astrocyte.
    - magma/1.07b/bin/magma: using MAGMA version 1.07b
    - magma/1.08/bin/magma: using MAGMA version 1.08